reTHINK-project/specs/messaging-framework/p2p-msg-delivery.md

 ![P2P Protostubs](p2p-protostub.png)

-The P2P Connections status follows the state machine specified below. *todo: apply the same state machine to all protostubs*.
+The P2P Connections status follows the state machine specified below.
 The changes of P2P Connections status are notified to `<P2PStubURL>/status` address which should be processed by the Runtime Registry to keep the P2P Connections List updated.

 ![P2P Connection State Machine](p2p-connection-state-machine.png)